 A fresh, savoury wine, the UBE Miraflores is a beautiful introduction to the terroirs of Sanlúcar de Barrameda.
-This winegrowing region is renowned for its chalky albariza soils and coastal setting, which impart a brightness and salinity onto wines produced here.
-Made in a ‘sherry-like’ style, this wine ages under flor but is not fortified, with a focus of fruit character.
+This winegrowing region is renowned for its chalky albariza soils and coastal setting, which impart brightness and salinity onto wines produced here.
+Made in a ‘sherry-like’ style, this wine ages under flor but is not fortified, with a focus on fruit character.
 The resulting wine is fresh and easy to drink.
 The nose gives intense floral aromas, with notes of very ripe white fruit and fresh yeast.
-The mouth it is zesty with citrus, orchard fruit and a saline edge typical of the area.
+The mouth is zesty with citrus, orchard fruit and a saline edge typical of the area.

 Ramiro Ibáñez, the talented winemaker behind Cota 45 is striving to revive traditions and express the unique terroir of Jerez.
 Ramiro, a native of Sanlúcar, graduated with a degree in oenology and spent three years working around the world before receiving a dream job offer and returning home in 2009.
 Since then, Ramiro has been consulting for different wineries, and in 2012 he was able to start his own project.

 A few years later, he built a small bodega in a former boat repair shop overlooking the Guadalquivir river.
 He lovingly refers to his bodega as his “albarizatorio,” or a lab for unearthing the best that this legendary, albariza white-chalk soil has to offer.
 The name is a reference to 45 meters above sea level, the point where he believes the best albariza soils can be found.
 He is an advocate for the preservation of history, a student of the soil, and is passionate about producing wine that truly reflects the distinctive terroir of this extraordinary region.
 Ramiro wanted to make unfortified table wine from old Palomino vines.